 A Beginner’s Guide to Planning and Preparing for Natural and Manmade Disaster.

 Welcome to Urban Survival Site!
-We’ve designed this opening page as a navigation tool to allow you to quickly scan and access nearly 200 of our best articles covering all aspects of preparedness.
+We’ve designed this opening page as a navigation tool to allow you to quickly scan and access over 200 of our best articles covering all aspects of preparedness.

 This post is long, so save it for later by pinning it on Pinterest!
 Otherwise, you may want to bookmark it or save it to your favorites.

-The information below is bundled by topic, and we have articles are pretty much every topic related to preparedness.
+The information below is bundled by topic, and we have articles on pretty much every topic related to emergency preparedness.
 Here’s a quick overview of the primary categories.

 If you are new to prepping, you should take some time to research and think about how to approach the topic of preparedness.
 It’s an emotional subject, but emotional decisions often miss the mark or lead us to overreact.
 It’s easy to spend too much on the wrong things without taking some time to ponder, plan, and prepare.